 The World’s Largest Jigsaw Puzzle

 In 2011, the record for the world's largest jigsaw puzzle in terms of number of pieces was set in Vietnam.
 This giant puzzle, consisting of 551,232 pieces, was assembled by 1,600 students from Ho Chi Minh City University of Economics.
-It took no less than 17 hours of intense concentration to reveal a six-petaled lotus flower on a surface measuring 14.85 x 23.20 meters.
+It took no less than 17 hours of intense concentration to reveal a six-petaled lotus flower on a surface measuring 14.85 x 23.20 metres.
 But this record only concerns the number of pieces.
 The world's largest puzzle in terms of surface area was made in Dubai in 2018: it has only 13,320 pieces, but covers an area of more than 6,122 m².

 Mini Puzzles with Fewer Than 100 Pieces